 Kiera of Tyrosh married Prince Valarr Targaryen in Westeros, with whom she had several stillborn sons.
 Valarr died in 209 AC, and Kiera eventually remarried, this time to Prince Daeron Targaryen, Valarr's cousin.
 Both Valarr and Daeron had been directly in line for the Iron Throne at the time of their marriages, respectively, as their fathers were crown princes at the time.
 With Daeron, Kiera had one child, Princess Vaella.

 War of the Ninepenny Kings

 - Main article: War of the Ninepenny Kings

 The Band of Nine, a group of sellswords, pirates, and merchants who had conquered the Disputed Lands, sacked Tyrosh and continued on to the Stepstones.
 The wealthy merchant Alequo Adarys was placed in charge of Tyrosh, replacing the archon.
 While the Band of Nine was defeated in late 260 AC, and the fighting against the Band of Nine in the Stepstones and the Disputed Lands lasted only another half year, Alequo remained in charge of Tyrosh for another six years.
 In the end, he was poisoned by his queen, and the archon was restored.

-Doran Martell, Prince of Dorne, had planned to sent his daughter, Princess Arianne, to Tyrosh to serve as the cupbearer of the archon, so she could secretly meet the exiled Viserys Targaryen, to whom she had been secretly betrothed.
-When his wife, Mellario of Norvos, threatened to kill herself if Arianne was sent away, Doran kept his daughter in Dorne.
+Doran Martell, the Prince of Dorne, had planned to send his daughter, Princess Arianne, to Tyrosh to serve as the cupbearer of the archon, so she could secretly meet the exiled Viserys Targaryen, to whom she had been secretly betrothed.
+When his wife, Lady Mellario of Norvos, threatened to kill herself if Arianne was sent away, Doran kept his daughter in Dorne.
 The daughter of the Archon of Tyrosh, however, spent some years in the Water Gardens of House Martell.

 A Game of Thrones